 If you’re eager to learn more about the world we live in, the National Museum of Natural Sciences is the perfect Madrid museum for you.
 This place is dedicated to helping visitors gain a deeper understanding and appreciation for the diversity of the natural world, and it does an excellent job at fulfilling its mission.

-Within its sprawling complex in the Salamanca neighborhood, you’ll find thousands of specimens representing the biodiversity of the Mediterranean area.
+Within its sprawling complex in the Salamanca neighborhood – which is also home to delicious bars and restaurants – you’ll find thousands of specimens representing the biodiversity of the Mediterranean area.
 It’s one of the oldest museums of its kind in Europe, and one of the few places in Madrid where you can get an in-depth understanding of everything from fossils to climate change all under one roof.